uktrade/data-hub-api/README.md

 More guides can be found in the [docs](./docs/) folder.

+To instantiate the development environment, please follow one of the three following sets of instructions depending on your use case:

 ## Installation with Docker

 This project uses Docker compose to setup and run all the necessary components.
 The docker-compose.yml file provided is meant to be used for running tests and development.